TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### cron
 - Cron is used to schedule your model to process or refresh at a certain interval.
 It uses [croniter](https://github.com/kiorky/croniter) under the hood, so expressions such as `@daily` can be used.
 A model's `IntervalUnit` is determined implicitly by the cron expression.

+### tags
+- Tags are one or more labels used to organize your models.

+### grain
+- A model's grain is the column or combination of columns that uniquely identify a row in the results returned by the model's query.
+If the grain is set, SQLMesh tools like `table_diff` are simpler to run because they automatically use the model grain for parameters that would otherwise need to be specified manually.

 ### storage_format
 - Storage format is a property for engines such as Spark or Hive that support storage formats such as  `parquet` and `orc`.